-Currently, sauna, massage and bath treatments are available at bargain prices daily, year ’round from 10am-5pm.
+Currently, sauna, massage, and bath treatments are available at bargain prices daily, year-round from 10am-5pm.
 Reservations are recommended with scores of people turned away on busy weekends.
-There is a men’s section and women’s section in the spa building.
-Baths, both in whirlpool tubs and Roman baths, use the natural spring water heated to 102°F. Claims for the waters in 18th and 19th century literature ranged from treatments for gout and arthritis to epilepsy and stomach problems.
+There is a men’s section and a women’s section in the spa building.
+Baths, both in whirlpool tubs and Roman baths, use the natural spring water heated to 102°F. Claims for the waters in 18th and 19th-century literature ranged from treatments for gout and arthritis to epilepsy and stomach problems.
 Contemporary praise focuses on the soothing, healing properties of the water in cases of stress.
 There is a small gift shop in this building.
 The Main Bathhouse underwent a major renovation in 2011.

 The Ladies Spring next to the main bathhouse and currently enclosed was described in 1816 as “fine, bursting forth from rock in the form of a cone.”
 By 1853 it was covered by an elaborate pagoda used as a bandstand.
 The pagoda was torn down in 1918.
 Today the spring is the prime source for the town water supply.

 Taking the Waters

 Through cycles of fashion, notoriety, war and different notions of progress, the healing magic of Berkeley Springs and its warm mineral waters has prevailed.
 One of the most famous of all Blue Ridge spas, the springs were the prime destination of noted colonial and post-Revolutionary War visitors including George Washington.
 Illustrious visitors continued through several Golden Ages including the 1840s through ‘60 and the Victorian era.
 Although there were no great Civil War battles fought in the area, Berkeley Springs was a southern resort and suffered a serious decline in business during the war and the following decade.